A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 - Maji (まじ): Really?
 You serious?

-- Makasete Kudasai (任せて下さい): Leave it to me.
+- Makasete Kudasai (任せて下さい): Please leave it to me.
 Entrust that to me.

 - Makeru (負ける): To be defeated.
-You will more often hear this as zettai makenai, or a variation of, which means "I wouldn't be defeated!"
+To lose.
+You will, however, more often hear this as the classic Anime fighting phrase zettai makenai, which means "I wouldn't be defeated!"

 - Mamoru (守る): To protect.
-Shouting minna o mamoru (to protect everybody) will more often than not, suddenly fill an Anime protagonist with incredible power.
+Shouting minna o mamoru (to protect everybody) will more often than not, suddenly fill a Shounen Anime protagonist with incredible power.

 - Maniau (間に合う): To be in time.
 The negative form is maniawanai.